kenmo-pb/includes/README.md

-# includes
+# PureBasic Includes
-Include Files for PureBasic
+A variety of useful Include Files for PureBasic projects

-*All files are "EnableExplicit safe" and "Multiple-include safe".*
+*All files are "EnableExplicit safe" and "Multiple-include safe"*

 ## [JSON.pbi](JSON.pbi)
 Basic JSON support (read/write/parse/modify) before PureBasic added its own JSON library in 5.30